warchimede/notebook/2019-09-20-the-path-to-becoming-a-software-architect.md

 —> The last part may be true for financial success in the industry, but this is not the way of the [[2021-02-23-the-software-craftsman | Software Craftsman]].

-Stakeholder types
+### Stakeholder types

-• Involved in the project and work on it
+- Involved in the project and work on it

-• Project team
+	- Project team

-• Management team
+	- Management team

-• Third-party companies
+	- Third-party companies

-• Supporting team
+	- Supporting team

-• Affected by the project and use it and its artifacts
+- Affected by the project and use it and its artifacts

-• Customers
+	- Customers

-• Heads and employees of functional units
+	- Heads and employees of functional units

-• End users
+	- End users

-• Not involved in the project, but position allows to influence it
+- Not involved in the project, but position allows to influence it

-• Top-managers of the company
+	- Top-managers of the company

-• Owners of the company
+	- Owners of the company

-• Shareholders and creditors
+	- Shareholders and creditors

-• Regulatory structures
+	- Regulatory structures

-Theory of stakeholder management
+### Theory of stakeholder management

-Steps:

 0. Identify stakeholders
 0. Identify stakeholders requirements
 0. Analyze stakeholders influence and importance
 0. Working plan for control stakeholders
 0. Plan integration
 0. Analyze results

-Identifying all stakeholders
+### Identifying all stakeholders
 Questions helping identification:

-⁃ Whose actions can result in failing to meet the project goals ?
+- Whose actions can result in failing to meet the project goals ?

-⁃ Who has the most interest in developing this project ?
+- Who has the most interest in developing this project ?

-⁃ Was there a project like this before ?
+- Was there a project like this before ?
 If so, was it successful ?

-⁃ Is it necessary for all departments to participate in this project ?
+- Is it necessary for all departments to participate in this project ?

-⁃ What issues need to be solved during the project ?
+- What issues need to be solved during the project ?

-⁃ Who knows this data better than everyone else, and can design it independently ?
+- Who knows this data better than everyone else, and can design it independently ?

 The benefits:

-⁃ Identifying the interests of stakeholders
+- Identifying the interests of stakeholders

-⁃ Identifying the potential difficulties
+- Identifying the potential difficulties

-⁃ Identifying the key persons to inform
+- Identifying the key persons to inform

-⁃ Identifying the groups of people to involve
+- Identifying the groups of people to involve

-⁃ Evaluating the means, rules and principles of communication
+- Evaluating the means, rules and principles of communication

-⁃ Planning actions to reduce negative impact
+- Planning actions to reduce negative impact

-Types of architects
+## Types of architects

-• System architect
+### System architect

-• Affects one system and builds connections within it
+- Affects one system and builds connections within it

-• Focuses on the technical component of the development
+- Focuses on the technical component of the development

-• Helps the project manager to make management decisions
+- Helps the project manager to make management decisions

-• Has a deep knowledge of the technologies
+- Has a deep knowledge of the technologies

-• Solution architect
+### Solution architect

-• Participates in discussions of business
+- Participates in discussions of business

-• Creates connections between several systems
+- Creates connections between several systems

-• Provides communication between several systems
+- Provides communication between several systems

-• Designs connections between systems
+- Designs connections between systems

-• Codes independently only solution prototypes
+- Codes independently only solution prototypes

-• Acts as a universal soldier of business and technology
+- Acts as a universal soldier of business and technology

-• Enterprise architect
+### Enterprise architect

-• Affects all development of the company
+- Affects all development of the company

-• Works with high-level abstractions of the created systems
+- Works with high-level abstractions of the created systems

-• Provides technical communications throughout the company
+- Provides technical communications throughout the company

-• Does not interact with the code
+- Does not interact with the code

-• Focuses on the business component
+- Focuses on the business component

-• Has a broad technological horizon
+- Has a broad technological horizon

-• Owns several domains
+- Owns several domains

 \--> Domain architect